Hyderabad: Religion

 Hindus are in the majority.
 Muslims form a very large minority and are present throughout the city and predominate in and around the Old City of Hyderabad.
 There are also Christian, Sikh, Jain, Buddhist and Parsi communities and iconic churches, mosques and temples.
 According to the 2011 census, the religious make-up of Greater Hyderabad was: Hindus (64.9%), Muslims (30.1%), Christians (2.8%), Jains (0.3%), Sikhs (0.3%) and Buddhists (0.1%); 1.5% did not state any religion.

 Languages

 Telugu and Urdu are both official languages of the city, and most Hyderabadis are bilingual.
 The Telugu dialect spoken in Hyderabad is called Telangana Mandalika, and the Urdu spoken is called Deccani.
-English is a "Secondary official language" is pervasive in business and administration, and it is an important medium of instruction in education and publications.
+English is a "secondary official language"; it is pervasive in business and administration, and is an important medium of instruction in education and publications.

 Slums

 As of 2012, in the greater metropolitan area, 13% of the population live below the poverty line.
 According to a 2012 report submitted by GHMC to the World Bank, Hyderabad has 1,476 slums with a total population of 1.7 million, of whom 66% live in 985 slums in the "core" of the city (the part that formed Hyderabad before the April 2007 expansion) and the remaining 34% live in 491 suburban tenements.
 About 22% of the slum-dwelling households had migrated from different parts of India in the last decade of the 20th century, and 63% claimed to have lived in the slums for more than 10 years.
 Overall literacy in the slums is 60–80% and female literacy is 52–73%.
 A third of the slums have basic service connections, and the remainder depend on general public services provided by the government.
 There are 405 government schools, 267 government-aided schools, 175 private schools, and 528 community halls in the slum areas.
 According to a 2008 survey by the Centre for Good Governance, 87.6% of the slum-dwelling households are nuclear families, 18% are very poor, with an income up to ₹20000 per annum, 73% live below the poverty line (a standard poverty line recognised by the Andhra Pradesh Government is ₹24000 per annum), 27% of the chief wage earners (CWE) are casual labour and 38% of the CWE are illiterate.
 About 3.7% of the slum children aged 5–14 do not go to school and 3.2% work as child labour, of whom 64% are boys and 36% are girls.
 The largest employers of child labour are street shops and construction sites.
 Among the working children, 35% are engaged in hazardous jobs.